The magic of Artificial Neural Network — Part 3

 => ∥·∥ is a norm, thus (V*, ∥·∥) is a normed space

-Hahn-Banach theorem for Normed Space
+Hahn-Banach theorem for the Normed Space

 For the linear functional defined on a linear subspace of the normed space, it can be extended to the whole space when it is continuous.
 No dominating Sublinear Function is required in this case.
 Below is the description of Hahn-Banach Theorem for normed space: